gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/usage.md

 TODO should we remove the "facade" naming

 TODO abstract away communicator?
-Pass in connection to GoProFacadeFactory and handle communictors there
+Pass in connection to GoProFactory and handle communictors there

 ## Initial Connection